pavmeh/cs244_TCPDaytona/README.md

 instance.

 Run ```./run_experiments.sh``` to run the experiment.
 It will take approximately 30 seconds to run.
-An http server automatically create that can used to view the data files created (.png) by clicking on the external IP link in the cloud platform manager for the VM istance.
+An http server is automatically create that can be used to view the data files created (.png) by clicking on the external IP link in the cloud platform manager for the VM istance.
 Note, you must change the link to:

 ```
 http://<external IP>/<name of file>